White House is split over how to vaccinate the world

 The proposal was discussed last week by Anthony S. Fauci, a top coronavirus adviser to President Biden, and Katherine Tai, the U.S. trade representative, who spoke about ways to help the developing world as it reels from a worsening crisis.

-Fauci briefed Tai on the benefits of sharing technologies from companies that hold vaccine patents — a position that Fauci supports, arguing it would allow developing countries to rapidly produce their own vaccines, said people with knowledge of White House deliberations who spoke on the condition of anonymity because of the conversations’ sensitivity.
-Tai separately told colleagues she’s considered advocating to lift some patent protections but is still gathering information, said two of those people.
+Fauci briefed Tai on the benefits of sharing technologies from companies that hold vaccine patents — a position that he supports, arguing that it would allow developing countries to rapidly produce their own vaccines, said people with knowledge of White House deliberations who spoke on the condition of anonymity because of the conversations’ sensitivity.
+Tai separately told colleagues that she’s considered advocating to lift some patent protections but is still gathering information, said two of those people.

-But other officials in the Commerce Department and the coronavirus task force warn that waiving the patents could backfire, including by handing trade secrets to international rivals.
+But other officials in the Commerce Department and the coronavirus task force warn that waiving the patents could backfire, including by handing intellectual property to international rivals.
 They also argue that allowing new manufacturers to compete for limited vaccine ingredients and expertise could hinder existing production, and that donating doses to countries in need would be more efficient.

 The patent fight centers on a proposal in front of the World Trade Organization, which would allow the global trade body’s 164 member nations to stop enforcing a group of coronavirus-related patents for the duration of the pandemic.